QueensStartupSummit/.github/profile/README.md

 - 🧠 Learn from top-tier mentors and engaging keynote speakers
 - 📈 Pitch to a panel of expert judges

-This isn’t just another case competition - it’s a launchpad for the next generation of founders.
+It isn't just a case competition, but a launchpad for founders of the next generation

 ---